kaano29/refactor-and-extend-exercise/Spring/README.md

 # Refactor and Extension Exercise

-There are two starter projects for the refactor and extension exercise: One for [Java Spring](./Spring) and one for [Javascript React](./React).
-Before you and your team can begin refactoring and extending the one of the applications you will need to perform the following steps:
+This is the starter project for the refactor and extension exercise.
+Before you and your team can begin refactoring and extending the application you will need to perform the following steps:

 - Filter out bad stories with INVEST criteria
 - Story point each story